 Quality, availability and minimal stock levels are important drivers for our business and customers.
 We pride ourselves on Just-in-Time and Vendor Managed Inventory to ensure part availability when you need it most.

-- With our latest thermoplastic induction welding technologies, we're eliminating the need for thousands of bolts, screws, nuts, and fasteners, which results in a lighter-weight aircraft.
+Our latest thermoplastic induction welding technologies eliminate the need for thousands of bolts, screws, and fasteners—resulting in lighter-weight, fully integrated components.

 Partnerships